 Harvesting Cranberry Hibiscus Seeds

 To collect seeds from a cranberry hibiscus, it is best to wait until the seed pod dries.
-In the image above, you can just barely see the green seed pod being held by the calyx – it is too early to harvest seeds from that pod.
-In the image below, you will see that the seed pods have already dried and released the seeds.
+In the image below, you will see that I waited too long to harvest seeds from this plant, as the seed pods have already dried, cracked open, and dropped the seeds to the ground.

-I prefer to collect the dry pods (by cutting them off the plant with scissors and allowing them to fall into a paper bag).
+I prefer to collect the dry pods by cutting them off the plant with sharp scissors and allowing them to fall into a paper bag.
 To avoid handling the spiky little seed pods, I leave them in the paper bag until they open and release seeds on their own.
 Then, I sift it through a strainer and pick out the seeds by hand.
 It’s a tedious process, but people always ask for seeds, so I like to sell them in our eBay store.

-As the seed pod dries, it cracks open and releases its seeds – so make sure you harvest it before it begins to crack open and they fall to the ground.
+As the seed pod dries, it cracks open and releases its seeds – so make sure you harvest it before it begins to crack open and they fall to the ground and will sprout again in the spring.
+We usually see them starting to pop up around March/April.

 If you don’t already have cranberry hibiscus, you can check out our eBay store to see if we have any in stock.